cloudmesh-community/fa18-523-83/project-report/report.md

 * **Random Forest**: an ensemble of Decision Tree algorithm, builds and merge multiple decision trees together to get average results for prediction [@fa18-523-83-www-random-forest]

-* **Binary Logistic Regression**: uses an equation with weights for coefficient values of input values to make prediction.
+* **Logistic Regression**: uses an equation with weights for coefficient values of input values to make prediction.
 For Binary Logistic Regression, a threshold between 0 and 1 is needed to determine the category of the prediction [@fa18-523-83-www-logistic-regression]

 * **XGBoost**:

-* **LightGBM**:
+* **Neural Network**:

 * **Support Vector Machine**: